yodrew/yodrew.github.io/_pages/darkness.md

 Custom blackout roller blinds with lightproof rails are cool, especially with automating motors.
 Watch them on YouTube.

-They are pricey!
+But even a basic blind is pricey!
 I wanted to see how cheaply I could do it.
 I reduced the cost of materials 90%.
 But labor was too much.
 The result was not as durable, effortless, or sleek as a high-quality manufactured blind.
 Compatibility with motors is uncertain.

-If you want a roller blind, buy one custom made from an established local blind shop.
+If you want a roller blind, I suggest you save up and buy one from an established local blind shop.
 Let a technician come and measure your windows.
 Buy only top-quality national or international brands.
 These cause the least complaints.

 Get a guarantee of absolute lightproofness of the entire installation.
 Tell them you will be testing it with advanced sensors: eyes adjusted to darkness for days.

 Foamed acrylic coating is the industry standard.
-Look for it.
-Avoid fabric with PVC (polyvinyl chloride) coatings.
-It is toxic.
+The label must say, acrylic.
+Not "polymer".
+Polymer is another word for plastic.
+It could include PVC (polyvinyl chloride).
+Which is toxic.
 Get full disclosure of material content.

+~/~

+One more element to go: water.